June Millington

-June Elizabeth Millington (born April 14, 1948) is a Filipina-American guitarist, songwriter, producer, educator, and actress.
+June Elizabeth Millington (born April 14, 1948) is a Filipino-American guitarist, songwriter, producer, educator, and actress.

 Millington was the founder of the music groups the Svelts and Wild Honey, before becoming co-founder and lead guitarist of the all-female rock band Fanny, which was active from 1970 to 1974.
 Millington has been called "a godmother of women's music", and is the co-founder and artistic director of the Institute for the Musical Arts (IMA) in Goshen, Massachusetts.

 Early life

-June Elizabeth Millington was born in Manila, the Philippines, on April 14, 1948, the eldest of the seven children of Filipina socialite "Yola" Yolanda Leonor Limjoco Millington (born February 10, 1922, in Lian, Batangas, the Philippines; died December 19, 2002, in California, U.S.), and former United States Navy Lt.
-Commander John "Jack" Howard Millington (born September 18, 1915, in Burlington, Vermont; died June 24, 1980, in Bristol, Vermont).
+June Elizabeth Millington was born in Manila, the Philippines, on April 14, 1948, the eldest of the seven children of Filipina socialite "Yola" Yolanda Leonor Limjoco Millington, and former United States Navy Lt.
+Commander John "Jack" Howard Millington.
 He had graduated from the United States Naval Academy in 1939, and was a son of Professor Howard G. Millington, a noted folklorist.
 June Millington's parents were married in Manila in May 1947, and divorced in California in March 1970.
 Millington is the older sister of bassist Jean Y. Millington Adamian.

 Philippines

-Jack and Yola Millington and their children lived luxuriously with Yola's parents Angel Limjoco and Felisa Limjoco (née Lejano) in various Manila locations until they moved to the United States in 1961, including at 56 R. Pascual Street, San Juan (then part of Rizal province); in the Wack Wack Golf and Country Club in Mandaluyong; near the old American School in Pasay; and on N. Domingo Street, San Juan; and for several months just before they emigrated at the Howell Compound in Quezon City.
+Until they moved to the United States in 1961, Jack and Yola Millington and their children lived luxuriously with Yola's parents Angel Limjoco and Felisa Limjoco (née Lejano) in various Manila locations, including at 56 R. Pascual Street, San Juan (then part of Rizal province); in the Wack Wack Golf and Country Club in Mandaluyong; near the old American School in Pasay; and on N. Domingo Street, San Juan; and for several months just before they emigrated at the Howell Compound in Quezon City.
 Additionally, during 1953, Millington and her family lived for a year in Baguio with her grandparents.

 At the age of eight, Millington began playing piano to entertain her family, and later listened to music on the radio and attempted to play along on ukulele.
 Her family encouraged her to sing and play ukulele at gatherings.

-Millington and her siblings attended The American School, then located in Donada Street in Pasay in Manila, where she later recalled: "the racism we encountered at the American School was crushing."
+Millington and her siblings attended the American School, then located in Donada Street in Pasay in Manila.
+She later recalled: "the racism we encountered at the American School was crushing."
 By 1960 Millington transferred to the Assumption Convent school located in Makati, Metro Manila.
 Early in 1961, when Millington was in the seventh grade, she heard a girl play the guitar, which jump-started her interest in the instrument.

 On her 13th birthday, Millington was given a small, hand-made, mother-of-pearl inlaid guitar by her mother.